KaisarH007/crunch-fitness-assignment-10/README.md

   account.
 - Service Details are protected, user need sign up for seeing service details.

-* this is a Demo Gym Web site
+* This is a Demo Gym Web site

-* I implement react private route
+* I implemented react private route

-* User can log in with google account or manual login.
+* User can sign up with google account or register with email password.

 ### Technology used: